taradiddles/notes_and_scripts/README.md

-# notes

-Various notes and short scripts/code
+## Various notes and short scripts/code

 commands: 'sticky note' files with shell commands (usually one-liners) that I either tend to forget and/or took a bit of time to find out.